dwslab/melt/examples/README.md

 ## externalPythonMatcher
 This project shows exemplarily how a matcher can be implemented in Python and packed for SEALS/HOBBIT using MELT.

+## meltDashboard
+This project shows exemplarily how to generate dashboards for the OAEI 2019 results.

 ## simpleJavaMatcher
 This project contains different matchers that are implemented in Java and use the MELT framework.